 What is a legacy?

-A legacy is either money or an item that is left to someone, or an organisation, when somebody dies.
+A legacy or bequest is a gift of either money or an item that is left to someone, or an organisation, when somebody dies.

 How can I leave a legacy?